Blue Runner Foods gets incentive approvals for $2.2 million expansion

 Blue Runner Foods has gained approvals for economic incentives it was seeking from local taxing entities and state officials for a $2.26 million expansion of its Ascension Parish manufacturing plant for a new frozen foods line by the end of the year.

-The parish council, school board and sheriff's office recently approved the company's application through ITEP for 80% property tax abatement for 10 years.
+The parish council, city of Gonzales, school board and sheriff's office recently approved the company's application through ITEP for 80% property tax abatement for 10 years.

+The total property tax exemption for entities that collect them in Gonzales will be $230,658 over 10 years.

+Even with the exemptions, local governments will still collect tax on the remaining 20% of value that isn't exempted.
+That will total a combined $57,665 in new property tax from the flash-freezing expansion, said Kate MacArthur, president and CEO of the Ascension Economic Development Corporation.

 Blue Runner was founded in 1918 and has been operating its Gonzales manufacturing plant since 1946.